 - Butter – because all cakes should have a delicious buttery flavor.

-- White granulated sugar - adding sugar will add the perfect amount of sweetness to offset the tart lemon flavor.
+- White granulated sugar – adding the perfect amount of sweetness to offset the tart lemon flavor.

 - Eggs – add color, help the cake rise and give it the necessary structure.